 The Sarbanes-Oxley Act of 2002 ("SOX"), as well as rules subsequently implemented by the SEC, the Public Company Accounting Oversight Board and the Financial Industry Regulatory Authority, have required changes in the corporate governance practices of public companies.
 Monitoring compliance with the existing rules and implementing changes required by new rules may increase our legal and financial compliance costs, divert management attention from operations and strategic opportunities, and make legal, accounting and administrative activities more time-consuming and costly.
 On each of June 30, 2007 and 2008, our market capitalization exceeded \$75 million.
 As a result we had our independent registered public accounting firm attest to our compliance with Section 404 of SOX as of December 31, 2007 and 2008.
 In both 2007 and 2008, we retained a consultant experienced in SOX that assisted us in the process of instituting changes to our internal procedures to satisfy the requirements of the SOX.
 We have evaluated our internal control systems in order to allow us to report on, and our independent registered public accounting firm to attest to, our internal controls, as required by Section 404 of the SOX.
 As a small company with limited capital and human resources, going forward we may need to divert management's time and attention away from our business in order to ensure continued compliance with these regulatory requirements.
 We may require new information technologies systems, the auditing of our internal controls, and compliance training for our directors, officers and personnel.
 Such efforts may entail a significant expense.
-If we fail to maintain the adequacy of our internal controls as such standards are modified, supplemented or amended from time to time, we may not be able to ensure that we can conclude on an ongoing basis that we have effective internal control over financial reporting in accordance with Section 404 of the SOX.
-Any failure to maintain the adequacy of our internal controls could have an adverse effect on timely and accurate financial reporting and the trading price of our common stock.
+If we fail to maintain the adequacy of our internal controls as such standards are modified, supplemented or amended from time to time, we may not be able to ensure that we can conclude on an ongoing basis that we have effective internal control over financial reporting and the trading price of our common stock.